When to Stop Feeding Baby Formula: A Guide for Parents

 When it comes to feeding a baby, parents often wonder when they should stop giving their child formula.
-While there's no one-size-fits-all answer to this question, experts recommend weaning a baby off formula and onto whole milk at around 12 months.
+While there's no one-size-fits-all answer, experts recommend weaning a baby off formula and onto whole milk at around 12 months.
 However, some babies may be ready to make the switch earlier or later than this.

 When to Stop Feeding Baby Formula